lbhaskar4/test/.gitlab/issue_templates/Exception-request.md

 <!--
 # Read me first

-This issue should be used to request that your MR be merged into an imminent RC as an exception.
+This issue should be used to request that your MR be merged into an imminent RC or patch release as an exception.

 Please read the ["Asking for an exception" docs](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/PROCESS.md#asking-for-an-exception).